Neculce/Decoder/README.md

 # Decoder
 This python script is a solution for the Decode Runner challenge found in the PwnMe CTF 2025 Qualifiers.

-The script connects to the challenge and receives a hint and a ciphertext.
+The script connects to the challenge from which it receives a hint and a ciphertext.

-The hint is the string that determines which decoder to use to return the correct plaintext.
+The hint is the string that determines which cipher decoding module to use in order to return the correct plaintext.

 The ciphers implemented were hand-written using information from dcode.fr and Wikipedia.